syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 ## Modify Footnote and Endnote content
 Modify footnote and endnote contents in an existing Word document.

-The following code example shows how to modify the footnote and endnote content from an existing word document.
+The following code example shows how to modify the footnote and endnote content from an existing Word document:

 {% tabs %}